apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 Technical Engagement Team - IBM CEE<br>

 # Credits
-Special thanks go to Jan Dušek and Fadi Sandakly.
-My colleagues and friends, for the expertise they shared with me and all the great support.
+Special thanks to my colleagues and friends Jan Dušek and Fadi Sandakly for  sharing their expertise, all the great support, cooperation and fun.

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).